Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ### Build

 The current version of CameraKit SDK is not yet available on public Maven repositories however this project includes an embedded [maven](./maven) repository of all CameraKit artifacts required to build.
-All CameraKit artifacts are published under a single version and it is possible to pick and choose the dependencies necessary for a specific project:
+All CameraKit artifacts are published under a single version and it is possible to pick and choose the dependencies necessary for your specific project:

 ```groovy
     implementation "com.snap.camerakit:camerakit-partner:$cameraKitVersion"